Slain Marine who cradled baby at Kabul airport loved her job

 “We want to make sure that people know that these are the kids that are sacrificing themselves, and he’s got a family who loves him and a wife who loves him and a baby that he’ll never get to meet,” Cheyenne McCollum said.

 Regi Stone, the father of one of Rylee McCollum’s friends, described McCollum as “a good kid,” who was resilient, smart and courageous.
 Stone shared a note that his wife, Kim, sent to their son Eli Stone, who is also in the military and deployed elsewhere.
-In the note, Kim wrote that she remembered telling the friends to run the other way if they had to go in first and that both of them said, “If we die doing this, we die doing what we love.”
+Kim wrote that she remembered telling the friends to run the other way if they had to go in first and that both of them said, “If we die doing this, we die doing what we love.”

 KAREEM MAE’LEE GRANT NIKOUI, 20

-Lance Corporal Kareem Mae’Lee Grant Nikoui, of Norco, California, sent videos to his family hours before he died, showing himself interacting with children in Afghanistan.
+Lance Cpl.
+Kareem Mae’Lee Grant Nikoui, of Norco, California, sent videos to his family hours before he died, showing himself interacting with children in Afghanistan.
 In one clip, he asked a young boy to say hello.

 “Want to take a video together buddy?”
 Nikoui said, leaning in to take a video of himself with the boy.
 “All right, we’re heroes now, man.”